Daniel-VDM/Intro-CS-projects/Program_Structure_and_Interpretation/-Project-Maps/README.md

 This project introduced the concept of data abstraction, in which we had to create and use our own data abstraction.
 It was a precursor to learning and using the object system in Python.
 Furthermore, it exposed me to the methods of machine learning as well as working on a larger project.
 This project specifically emphasized the use of lists and dictionaries while working with abstract data types.

-*Note: All code that I wrote for this program is surrounded by a comment stating the start and end of my code*
+*Note: All of the code that I wrote for this program is surrounded by a comment marking the start and end*